knpuniversity/stripe/knpu/ep2-subscriptions/plan-upgrade-ui.md

 ## Bootstrapping the JavaScript

 In fact, let's play with the JavaScript right now: copy the `js-change-plan-button` class and find the JavaScript block at the top of this file.
-Use jQueryt to locate that element, then on `click`, add a callback.
+Use jQuery to locate that element, then on `click`, add a callback.
 Start with the always-in-style `e.preventDefault()`.